 From Edward Feser

 Suppose you are a Catholic who thinks the death penalty ought never to be applied in practice under modern circumstances.
 Fine.
 You’re within your rights.
 Whatever one thinks of the arguments for that position, it is certainly orthodox.
 However, that position is very different from saying that capital punishment is always and intrinsically wrong, wrong per se or of its very nature.
 That position is not orthodox.
 It is manifestly contrary to scripture, the Fathers and Doctors of the Church, and the consistent teaching of the popes up until at least Benedict XVI.
-The evidence for this claim is overwhelming, and I have set it out in many places – for example, in and in co-written with Joe Bessette.
+The evidence for this claim is overwhelming, and I have set it out in many places – for example, in this article and in this book co-written with Joe Bessette.
 Attempts to refute our work have invariably boiled down to ad hominemattacks, red herrings, question-begging assertions, special pleading, straw man fallacies, or other sophistries and time-wasters.

 So, every Catholic is obliged to affirm, on pain of heterodoxy, the following sentence, which for ease of reference I will label